express-validator/express-validator/docs/api/check-exact.md

 #### Manually running `checkExact()` {#example-manual}

 `checkExact()` returns a middleware, which makes it ideal to pass to an express.js route.
-But since its return is also a [`ContextRunner`](./context-runner.md), you can also run it manually, if you wish.
+But since it also implements the [`ContextRunner`](./misc.md#contextrunner) interface, you can also run it manually, if you wish.

 ```ts
 app.post(